You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Egadi islands

 Prepare to have your mind blown by the breathtaking Egadi Islands in Sicily.
-These hidden gems, not too far off the coast of Trapani, are a paradise of beauty and relaxation.
+These less talked about islands, not too far off the coast of Trapani, are a paradise and best explored by boat.

-At mid-day be sure to anchor at the port of Favignana to indulge in the best local food while savouring the laid-back island vibes.
-Whether you seek adventure or tranquillity, the Egadi Islands promise a memorable escape in a stunningly beautiful setting.
+At midday, be sure to anchor at the port of Favignana to try the best local food while taking in the town’s laid-back vibes.

 Distance from Palermo: 109 km